 Fruit fly has been detected in Tasmania and poses a significant threat to the State’s horticultural industry.

-As a result the Department of Primary Industries, Parks, Water and Environment has formally declared Infected Areas and Control Areas, and control, surveillance and eradication activities are continuing.
+As a result the Department of Primary Industries, Parks, Water and Environment has formally declared Infected Areas and Control Areas.

 Fruit Fly section of this website for: